point-4ward/Home-Assistant/extras/github_resources/readme_files/hardware_software.md

 ### My controllers
 I have created some controllers with Raspberry Pi's that I am using in the project, they follow a naming schematic 'node' followed by a number starting at zero so they can be identified and connected to easily on the network:
- - Node-zero - a Raspberry Pi 3 with a Z-wave.me Razberry module and a VSL bluetooth adapter, running Homeassistant and Mosquitto.
+ - Node-zero - a Raspberry Pi 3 with a Z-wave.me Razberry module and a CSL bluetooth adapter, running Homeassistant and Mosquitto.
 This is the main hub of my Home Automation system.
  - Node-one - (Coming soon - a Raspberry pi MQTT alarm controller).
  - Node-two - (Coming soon - a Raspberry pi RF transmitter/receiver).